nens/threedi-docs/source/e_integral_model_tutorial.rst

 Introduction
 ------------

-In this tutorial, you will us the :ref:`3Di Modeller Interface <mi_what_is>` to build an integral 1D2D urban drainage model of the xtt..., in xtt....
-This model will include flow above and under the surface: rain on the 2D grid and on buildings, overland flow, flow into the sewer system (from buildings and from the surface) and flow through the sewer system.
+In this tutorial, you will use the :ref:`3Di Modeller Interface <mi_what_is>` to build an integral 1D2D urban drainage model of the xtt..., in xtt....
+The purpose of the model is to analyse urban drainage patterns and pluvial flooding in the city.
+This model will include flow above and below ground: rain on the 2D grid and on buildings, overland flow, flow into the sewer system (from buildings and from the surface) and flow through the sewer system.

 For the sewer system, you will use open data from xtt...
 You will import these data using the vector data importer and use two different processing algorithms to automatically add information to 1D objects.

 Although the model will represent a real-world area, some processes will be simplified for the sake of this tutorial.
 Please keep this in mind while analysing the results of your simulations.